 The editorial team of Educator Perspectives invites manuscripts for potential publication in the next issue.
 We seek articles that reflect and showcase a vibrant community of practice across many educational contexts.

-Submissions should include works in research-based articles including action/classroom research, qualitative and quantitative research.
+Submissions should include works in research-based articles including action/classroom research, and qualitative and quantitative research.
 Essays such as personal reflections, inspirational annotations, classroom practice, interviews, or program descriptions are also welcome.
 Submissions should be in proper APA seventh edition format.
 References, tables, and appendices do not count against the page limit.
-All proposals will be subject to editorial review.
+All proposals and accepted manuscripts will be subject to editorial review.

 Submit manuscripts to: https://forms.gle/gUEHENYscBh6Bfro9